26 Things to Do With Your Partner in Quarantine

 So, you can’t leave the house for at least the next 14 days?
-With the current issues we are facing across the globe due to the COVID-19 coronavirus, it’s important to ground ourselves in the love and positivity that will keep us resilient during these unfortunate circumstances.
+With the current issues we are facing across the globe due to the COVID-19 coronavirus pandemic, it’s important to ground ourselves in the love and positivity that will keep us resilient during these unfortunate circumstances.
 If things are on hold and you’re one of the many couples in self-isolation or quarantine for the indefinite future, help each other by keeping spirits high with some fun activities you can do together at home.
 There’s really no better way to spend some quality one-on-one time with your S.O. than a mandatory staycation!

 Binge-watch a show